CamilleDelgrange/SSMSRPM/README.md

 Code is integrated with weights and biases, so set `wandb_project` and `wandb_entity` in [config_pretraining.yaml](configs/config_pretraining.yaml).

-Paths to your data is set through the `data_base` argument and then joined with filenames set in the dataset yamls.
-Therefore, you have to modify the config file in : SSMSRPM\configs\dataset\ukb_stroke.yaml to your own paths containing the data.
+Paths to your data is set through the `data_base` argument and then joined with filenames set in the dataset yaml files.
+Therefore, you have to modify the config file in : SSMSRPM/configs/dataset/[dataset].yaml to your own paths containing the data.

-- For the images, a list of the paths to your images in .pt format.
+- For the images, provide a list of the paths to your images in .pt format.
+The images can be 3D anatomical MRI volumes or segmented lesion masks available from the UK Biobank pre-processing pipeline depending on the strategy.
 - If `stratified_sampler` is set, during finetuning a stratified sampler will be used to balance the training batches.
 - `eval_metric` supports `auc`, `bAcc`, `F1` and `Recall` (sensitivity).
+- For tabular data and labels, files are in .csv format.
 - If doing multimodal pretraining or tabular pretraining (SCARF), the tabular data should be provided as *NOT* one-hot encoded so the sampling from the empirical marginal distribution works correctly.
 You must provide a file `field_lengths_tabular` which is an array that in the order of your tabular columns specifies how many options there are for that field.
-Continuous fields should thus be set to 1 (i.e. no one-hot encoding necessary), while categorical fields should specify how many columns should be created for the one_hot encoding
+Continuous fields should thus be set to 1 (i.e. no one-hot encoding necessary), while categorical fields should specify how many columns should be created for the one_hot encoding.

 ### Data